What is a sodium blood test?

 Will I need to do anything to prepare for the test?

-Your provider will let you know exactly how to prepare for a sodium blood test.
-On the day of the test, you may need to skip or delay certain medicines.
-Be sure to tell your provider about any medicines, herbs, or supplements that you take.
-But don't stop any medicines without talking with your provider first.
+Your provider will let you know how to prepare for a sodium blood test.
+You may need to stop taking certain medicines before this test, so tell your provider about everything you take.
+But don't stop any medicines unless your provider tells you to.

 You may also need to fast (not eat or drink) for several hours before the test.
 Ask your provider if you have any questions.